CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 *************

-CICE provides history data output in binary unformatted or netCDF formats via separate implementations of binary, netcdf, and pio source code as described above.
+CICE provides history data output in binary unformatted or netCDF formats via separate implementations of binary, netCDF, and PIO interfaces as described above.
 In addition, ``history_format`` as well as other history namelist options control the specific file format as well as features related to IO performance, see :ref:`iooverview`.